Let's Talk about "Star Wars: The Clone Wars'" Epic Finale

 For The Clone Wars, however, Ahsoka is one of the few characters we actually get to see grow and grow up over the course of the series.
-Similar to Ayra Stark from Game of Thrones, Ahsoka starts off as a child and develops into an intelligent, capable young adult, who, let’s be honest, kicks some major ass by the end of the series.
+Similar to Ayra Stark from Game of Thrones, Ahsoka starts off as a child and develops into an intelligent, capable young adult, who, let’s be honest, kicks some major butt by the end of the series.

-Ahsoka is also a character who exposes the holes and flaws in the Jedi council, who’ve become so entrenched in the conflict of the Clone Wars and politics of the Republic, they are now blind to the greater schemes of Darth Sidious/Emperor Palpatine.
+Ahsoka is also a character who exposes the flaws in the Jedi council, who’ve become so entrenched in the conflict of the Clone Wars and politics of the Republic, they are now blind to the greater schemes of Darth Sidious/Emperor Palpatine.